How to Write: Centuries and Decades in Academic Documents

 A decade encompasses a sequence of ten continuous years, such as the period from 1980 to 1989.
 Similarly, a century includes a span of 100 successive years, such as the stretch from 1700 to 1799.
 This particular era can be labeled in two ways: either as the 1700s or as the eighteenth century or 18th century.

 Don’t get confused.
-It can feel counterintuitive, since the “Xs” and the “Xth century” are interchangeable.
+It can feel counterintuitive, since the “Xs” and the “Xth century” can differ.
 For example, the 1900s and the 20th century cover the same period of history.
+Notice 19 and 20 differ, but that’s because the 1900s are the 20th century — since 0 to 100 years was the first century.

 To summarize: